Academy Details

 Music theory game activities

-The Academy uses games to make learning fun, at both the group and individual classes.
+The Academy uses games to make learning fun.
 Students are motivated through the game activities to learn theory, note reading, and rhythm.

 Opportunities for certifications, competitive & non-competitive events